 - December 1: Tuition due for spring term

-International students who will require a visa to study at Yale must complete the appropriate Financial Certification Form according to the following deadlines:
+International students who will require a visa to study at Yale must complete the Financial Certification Form which is used to document your ability to fund the costs of the program.
+The funds that need to be documented are as follows:

 OISS serves as a resource for immigration-related matters throughout international students’ time at Yale.
 The office’s website is a great resource for new international students coming to Yale.